 What should I do if I notice my credits are running low?

-If you notice your credits are running low, reach out to your CSM immediately to arrange for a top-up before you're out.
+If you notice your credits are running low, reach out to your CSM immediately to arrange for a top-up or change to your recurring amount.

 Can I transfer credits to another account?